invertase/react-native-firebase-docs/docs/auth/getting-started.md

 This is exactly what anonymous auth does.
 It creates an account for the user without requiring them to authenticate.

-> Ensure you've enabled "Anonymous" sign-in on the [Firebase console](https://console.firebase.google.com) under Authentication!
+> Ensure you've enabled `Anonymous` sign-in on the [Firebase console](https://console.firebase.google.com) under Authentication!

 The best place to implement this would be in a "root" level component which contains the entire app, lets call this component `App`: